What are the stages of AGGA treatment? How long will it take?

 This forward-repositioning of the lower jaw, made possible by the forward expansion of your upper jaw, is a critical step in decompressing the airway and your jaw joints, which is the ultimate goal of treatment.

-The “Controlled Arch” Braces Phase – Once sufficient growth and remodeling of the upper and lower jaws has been achieved, we will tidy up the teeth with braces.
+The “Controlled Arch” Braces Phase – Once sufficient growth and remodeling of the upper and lower jaws has been achieved, we will finish with braces.
 This finishing phase allows further development of the dental arches while guiding all teeth to their proper positions.

 In particular, we will need to bring the back teeth forward to occupy the new frontal real estate created by AGGA in your upper jaw.
 You will have the option to place implants in the spaces normally occupied by your second premolars as an alternative to bringing the molars all the way forward.
 This, however, is not necessary, especially for those patients who never had premolars pulled as part of a prior orthodontic procedure.